Scroll down for podcasts, narrative jourmalism sites, and interviews with Barry.

 Steve Weinberg is the former executive director of Investigative Reporters and Editors.
 He now plays a significant role in ramping up the Midwestern Innocence Project.
 He has written several journalism books, a biography of Armand Hammer, and a dual biography of Ida Tarbell and John D. Rockefeller.

-Phoebe Zerwick, my fellow North Carolinian, is best known for her articles leading to the exoneration of accused murderer Darryl Hunt.
+Phoebe Zerwick, who teaches journalism and writing at Wake Forest University, is best known for her articles leading to the exoneration of accused murderer Darryl Hunt.
 She writes about criminal justice, health care, economics, race, and “the ways in which economic flux affects communities.”

 Carl Zimmer writes books and articles about science.
 His books include Soul Made Flesh, a history of neuroscience, and Evolution: The Triumph of an Idea.
 He’s a frequent contributor to RadioLab and This American Life, and a popular blogger.